 What drew you to the CHW position in the first place?
-Do you have any experiences that have helped and/or prepared you for this role?
+Do you have any past experiences that have prepared you for this role?

-What is the most challenging/difficult part of being a CHW so far?
+What is the most challenging or difficult part of being a CHW so far?

 If you could help people understand one thing about the clients you’re working with, what would it be?